How to Reheat Rice—Three Easy Ways

 The microwave might not be the most glamorous method for reheating food, but it’s definitely the fastest.
 Place the rice in a microwave-safe container and add a tablespoon of broth or water for every cup of rice.
 Break up any clumps of rice using a fork and cover the container with a lid or a damp kitchen towel.
 This step ensures the steam created by reheating the rice stays trapped in the container, keeping the rice moist.
 Cook the rice on full power for a minute or two, stirring the rice to make sure it’s heated all the way to the center.

 The key to getting next-day fluffy rice is reheating it with plenty of moisture, so steaming is the perfect option!
 Add the rice to a small saucepan and add a tablespoon of broth or water for every cup of rice.
 You can also add a pat of butter to add extra richness.
 Break up any clumps of rice using a fork and cover the pan with a tight-fitting lid.
 Cook the rice over low heat for three to five minutes, stirring occasionally, until the rice is heated through.

 How to Stir-Fry It in a Wok

 This last method is a great way to reheat rice if you’re adding additional ingredients, like egg, meat or veggies.
-Heat a tablespoon of oil in a large wok or skillet over high heat.
+To make fried rice, start by heating a tablespoon of oil in a large wok or skillet over high heat.
 Add the rice, breaking up any clumps and moving the rice around the pan so the oil coats each granule.
 Cook the rice, uncovered, until it’s plump and heated through, about three minutes.
 Add in your favorite ingredients to make it a filling meal.

 Did you know that long-grain rice cooks differently from short-grain varieties?
 Check out our beginner’s guide to cooking all kinds of rice to learn more.